 Another plant that has proven to be an effective air purifier by NASA’s survey, the Snake Plant (also known as Sansevieria), can survive in some pretty unsuitable growing conditions.

-With its sword-like foliage, it’s a bit different than many other plants in that it takes in carbon dioxide during the day and releases fresh oxygen at night, whereas most plants do the opposite.
+With its sword-like foliage, it’s a bit different from many other plants in that it takes in a considerable amount of carbon dioxide and then converts it to oxygen at night, whereas most plants do this during the day.
 This means it can provide your home, office, or restaurant with a breath of fresh air during the evenings.

 To keep this plant alive, put it in indirect sunlight and don’t water it too often, especially during the winter.
 In fact, it’s better to let it dry out a bit between waterings.